fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

 2. Having it move by using variables.

-3. Creating a spawning system to randomly spawn coins on screen.
+3. Creating a spawning system to randomly spawn coins on the screen.

 4. Creating a collision system to have Glod be able to collect coins.